hwedwards/ASClinic/docs/software/git_workings.rst

 * :code:`git diff <commit1> <commit2>` to display the differences between :code:`<commit1>` and :code`<commit2>`, which are the hash keys displayed by :code:`git log`

 * :code:`git diff --help` to display the manual entry for :code:`git diff`

+..
+  Managing conflicts
+  > Explain that can clone to multiples places on one computer for testing conflicts
+  > #.
+Write out an example of creating and merging conflicts